zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 # Notes

 - Depending on your configuration, the MQTT server config may need to include the port, typically `1883` or `8883` for SSL communications.
-For example, `mqtt://core-mosquitto:1883` for Home Assistant's Mosquitto add-on.
+For example, `mqtt://core-mosquitto:1883` for Home Assistant's Mosquitto app.
 - To find out which serial ports you have exposed go to **Supervisor → System → Host system → ⋮ → Hardware**

 # Socat